ellyysium/raincoat/readme.md

-raincoat is a shellcode injector that uses static syscall invoking. by liz  @realhaxorleet & ellyysium @ellyysium
+raincoat is a shellcode injector that uses direct syscall invoking. by liz  @realhaxorleet & ellyysium @ellyysium